 Wireless Network & Internet

 Wireless service first appeared on the Drexel campus in 2000 with a network called DragonFly.
 Since that time, wireless has become the most pervasive access method used to connect to campus and Internet resources.
-Peak daily use of the DragonFly networks routinely exceeds 16,000 simultaneous devices.
+Peak daily use of the DragonFly networks routinely reaches 20,000 simultaneous devices.

 There are multiple wireless networks at Drexel.
 Determine which wireless network is for you from the options below.

 DragonFly3 is the University's preferred wireless network.
 It offers the best security and performance.
 It's supported on computers, tablets and phones.
 DragonFly3 is available to all students, faculty, and staff with a current University user ID.

 Instructions for Connecting to DragonFly3 and Using the DragonFly3 Installation Wizard